95therese/DP203/README.md

 # DP203
-Personal notes for studying for the DP203 certification
+This is a space for me to collect and organise my study notes that are relevant to the certification DP203 Data Engineering on Microsoft Azure.